Triangle diagram in heavy-baryon chiral perturbation theory: Abstract

 \section{Abstract}

-The pion-baryon triangle diagram is inspected for the special kinematic region in which the squared momentum transfer is close to $4m_\pi^2$.
-The pion propagators can have very small energies, as opposed to $\sim m_\pi$ in the physical region, which allows the nucleon propagator to be near its mass shell.
-This observation leads us to conclude that in this particular domain the triangle diagram is augmented by $\mathcal{O}(m_N/m_\pi)$ compared with the standard counting of chiral perturbation theory, hence an infrared enhancement in the single-baryon sector.
+The pion-baryon triangle diagram is inspected for a special kinematic region where the squared momentum transfer $t$ is close to $4m_\pi^2$: $|t - 4m_\pi^2| \lesssim m_\pi^4/m_N^2$.
+Instead of arguing on the ground of anomalous threshold, we investigate possible impacts on power counting.
+The pion can have very small energies, as opposed to $\sim m_\pi$ in the physical region, which allows all three propagators to be extremely near their mass shell and contributes significantly to the loop integral.
+We find that in this narrow kinematic window the static-limit approximation for the baryon propagator is invalid and the resummation of the kinetic energy is necessary.
+Interestingly, in contrast to low-energy two-baryon processes, this resummation of baryon recoils does not lead to overall enhancement of power counting of the diagram.